Ages of Children

 SFP for Diverse Ethnic Populations

-The Strengthening Families Program is a 14-session, science-based parenting skills, children's life skills, and family life skills training program specifically designed for high-risk families.
+The Strengthening Families Program is a 14-session, evidence-based parenting skills, children's social skills, and family life skills training program specifically designed for high-risk families.
 Parents and children participate in SFP, both separately and together.
 Group Leader Manuals contain a complete lesson for every session.
-Parents' and children's Handbooks/ Handouts are also provided for every session.
+Parents' and children's Handouts are also provided for every session.

 For detailed tables of contents of SFP3-5, SFP6-11 and SFP12-16 group leader manuals, click here.